foundersandcoders/coursebook/src/workshops/git-workflow/index.md

 Now your remote repo looks like this:

 <img src="images/step9GitFlow.png" width="286" height="309" alt="repo visual after step 1">

+You can go and close the issue tracking this feature now that the change is merged (If you put `Closes #1` in your commit message it will have automatically closed).

+---

 ## Part 2: splitting the work